 California Favorites: Dungeness Crab

 Dungeness crabs crawl along the shore from Central California on north to Alaska and are a seasonal favorite, especially in Northern California.
-The crab season usually opens in mid-November in the San Francisco Bay Area, where Dungeness crab is a traditional part of Thanksgiving dinners and Christmas Eve crab-picking dinners.
+The crab season usually opens in mid-November in the San Francisco Bay Area, where Dungeness crab is a traditional part of holiday dinners and Christmas Eve crab-picking dinners.

 08 of 08